apnadkarni/blt/man/vector.rst

 *vecName* **normalize** ?\ *destName*\ ?

   Normalizes the vector to have values between 0 and 1.
+If a *destName* exists, it is the name a vector created by the **create** operation.
+  *DestName* will be resized if necessary to hold the normalized values.
-If a *destName* argument is present, then is a vector where the normalized values will be written Otherwise the list of normalized values is returned.
+  If no *destName* argument is present, then this command will return the normalized values.

 *vecName* **notify** *keyword*